turingschool/curriculum-site/module2/lessons/css_fundamentals.md

 - `rule` selector(s) and a declaration block come together to create a rule

 ## What is CSS?
 CSS can do SO MUCH more than just add color or make things pretty.
 CSS can be used to create artwork like [this project](https://www.cssartist.com/inprogress) by Kassandra Sanchez.
 CSS can also make complex processes more intuitive and accessible users, like [TurboTax](https://turbotax.intuit.com/personal-taxes/online/) and [airbnb](https://www.airbnb.com/).
 CSS is a powerful tool for frontend developers.
-Let's jump in to see how it works!
+This [CSS Zen Garden](https://csszengarden.com/) demonstrates just how powerful it can be.

 It’s a “style sheet language” that lets you style the HTML elements on your page.
 CSS works _with_ HTML and controls the positioning, sizing, colors, and specific fonts on your page.